Charles II of England: Conflict with Parliament

 Although previously favourable to the Crown, the Cavalier Parliament was alienated by the king's wars and religious policies during the 1670s.
 In 1672, Charles issued the Royal Declaration of Indulgence, in which he purported to suspend all penal laws against Catholics and other religious dissenters.
 In the same year, he openly supported Catholic France and started the Third Anglo-Dutch War.

 The Cavalier Parliament opposed the Declaration of Indulgence on constitutional grounds by claiming that the king had no right to arbitrarily suspend laws passed by Parliament.
 Charles withdrew the Declaration, and also agreed to the Test Act, which not only required public officials to receive the sacrament under the forms prescribed by the Church of England, but also later forced them to denounce transubstantiation and the Catholic Mass as "superstitious and idolatrous".
 Clifford, who had converted to Catholicism, resigned rather than take the oath, and died shortly after, possibly from suicide.
 By 1674, England had gained nothing from the Anglo-Dutch War, and the Cavalier Parliament refused to provide further funds, forcing Charles to make peace.
-The power of the Cabal waned and that of Clifford's replacement, Lord Danby grew, as did opposition towards him and the court.
-Politicians and peers believed that Charles II favoured a pro-French foreign policy that desired to emulate the absolutist (and Catholic) sovereignty of Louis XIV.
-In numerous pamphlets and parliamentary speeches between 1675 and 1678, "popery and arbitrary government" were decried for fear of the loss of English liberties and freedoms.
+The power of the Cabal waned, and that of Clifford's replacement Lord Danby grew.

-Charles's wife Queen Catherine was unable to produce an heir; her four pregnancies had ended in miscarriages and stillbirths in 1662, February 1666, May 1668, and June 1669.
+Queen Catherine was unable to produce an heir; her four pregnancies had ended in miscarriages and stillbirths in 1662, February 1666, May 1668, and June 1669.
 Charles's heir presumptive was therefore his unpopular Catholic brother, James, Duke of York.
-Partly to assuage public fears that the royal family was too Catholic, Charles agreed that James's daughter, Mary, should marry the Protestant William of Orange.
+Partly to assuage public fears that the royal family was too Catholic, Charles agreed that James's daughter Mary should marry the Protestant William of Orange.
 In 1678, Titus Oates, who had been alternately an Anglican and Jesuit priest, falsely warned of a "Popish Plot" to assassinate the king, even accusing the queen of complicity.
 Charles did not believe the allegations, but ordered his chief minister Lord Danby to investigate.
-While Danby seems to have been rightly sceptical about Oates's claims, the Cavalier Parliament took them seriously.
+While Danby seems to have been rightly sceptical of Oates's claims, the Cavalier Parliament took them seriously.
 The people were seized with an anti-Catholic hysteria; judges and juries across the land condemned the supposed conspirators; numerous innocent individuals were executed.